JunjieWang2019/merge-CCRP-LCP/doc/README.options.md

 (Encoder only)
 Controls the activation of improved determination of trisoup vertex position.

+### `--trisoupThickness=INT-VALUE`
+Controls the thickness for point reconstruction with rasterization.

 ### `--predGeomSort=INT-VALUE`
 Point order used to construct predictive geometry trees.
 Requires `geomTreeType=1`.